 - Before you start taking this antibiotic, read the manufacturer's printed information leaflet from inside the pack.
 The leaflet will give you more information about it and a full list of side-effects which you may experience from taking it.

 - Take erythromycin exactly as your doctor tells you to.
 It is usually prescribed four times daily, although one or two doses daily may be sufficient for some conditions.
 Your doctor or pharmacist will tell you which dose is right for you (or for your child).
 Your dose will also be on the label of the pack to remind you.
 Space the doses out evenly during the day.

-- Swallow erythromycin tablets and capsules whole, with a drink of water.
+- Swallow erythromycin tablets whole, with a drink of water.
 Do not chew them.
 You may take erythromycin before or after food.

 - When erythromycin is prescribed for a child, the dose depends upon the child's weight.
 Make sure you read the label carefully so that you measure out the correct amount of medicine.

 - Even if you feel your infection has cleared up, keep taking this antibiotic until the course is finished unless your doctor tells you otherwise.
 This is to prevent the infection from coming back.
 A course of treatment for a short-term (acute) infection often lasts around 5-14 days.
 It may last for longer than this if you are taking erythromycin for chronic prostatitis, acne or rosacea - in these cases it is quite normal for your treatment to continue for several weeks or months.

 - If you still feel unwell after finishing your course of treatment, make another appointment to see your doctor for further advice.

 - If you forget to take a dose, take one as soon as you remember.
 Try to take the correct number of doses each day, but do not take two doses at the same time to make up for a forgotten one.